-Free online access to New York Times is now available to all current Guilford College students, faculty, and staff!
+Free online access to New York Times is available to all current Guilford College students, faculty, and staff!
 The Group Pass allows each Guilford student, faculty and staff member to claim an online subscription to the nytimes.com site.
 Please set up your account using the link below.
+Please note that you can register and renew your account remotely using this link, you are not required to be on campus.

 Register at NY Times.com